hitoshinagano/Airbnb/README.md

 https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data

 # How to run
 At working directory create one directory named input and place all data files in there.
 Then run the three scripts in sequence:
 * age_gender_bkts_feature_extraction
 * session_feature_extraction
 * main_pred

-The output file will be created under output directory
+The submission file will be created under output directory